paulhighum/collaborating-paul-and-kevin/README.md

 Task 4: Paul will create another new html file and link to it from index.html.

 Task 5: Kevin will  remove a file other than index.html.

+Task 6: Paul will create an array of numbers in a Javascript file and write a function that multiplies them together.